Intentionally Specializing With NULL

 ]

-I think I like this direction, even if it introduces a new bit to mess with.
 It may be able to just build on the PROTECT/HIDE feature, and if so it might bring more justification to its existence.
-Or maybe just the plain old PROTECT bit...if you're saying the field is protected, it's NULL and can't be changed, what else could you mean by that than "it's in its final form, so remove it from the interface"?
+Or maybe just the plain old PROTECT bit...if you're saying the field is protected, it's trash and can't be changed, what else could you mean by that than "it's in its final form, so remove it from the interface"?